ogzhnsfgl/Splitter-App/README.md

 ## Soon

-- Responsive UI, JS part for functionality will be added.
+- ~~Responsive UI~~, JS part for functionality will be added.
+(Responsive UI added with second commit.)